-The playground teacher is in charge of managing all minor incidents on the playground using the Playground Behaviour Management Flowchart's strategies (page 20).
+The playground teacher is in charge of managing all minor incidents on the playground using the Playground Behaviour Management Flowchart's strategies.
 These incidents must be managed in a timely manner.
-If a major incident occurs on the playground, teachers must log it on Sentral immediately after speaking to all students involved.
+If a major incident occurs on the playground, teachers must log it on SchoolBytes immediately after speaking to all students involved.
 The teacher must then pass on the information to the relevant supervising Assistant Principal as soon as possible so that the incident can be resolved.
-Teachers on duty are responsible for taking an iPad or their phone into the playground in order to lodge incidents online (via Sentral) and contact the front office in case of an emergency.
-The technology that the teacher uses must have access to the Staff One Note Playground Folder files including a playground map, duty breakdown sheet, Playground Management Flowchart and duty rosters.
+Teachers on duty are responsible for carrying a duty bag.